raymondEhlers/OVERWATCH/overwatch/processing/detectors/README.md

 similar to processing functions.

 For the trended values to be displayed, a `ROOT.TGraph` or `ROOT.TH1` must be defined, and the trended values copied in.
-As a default option, `trendingObject.retrieveHist()` will automatically define a `TGraph` based on the number of entries specified during object construction.
-It can be overridden by defining an object to be stored in `histContainer.hist` before calling the base class `retrieveHist()`.
+As a default option, `trendingObject.retrieveHistogram()` will automatically define a `TGraph` based on the number of entries specified during object construction.
+It can be overridden by defining an object to be stored in `histContainer.hist` before calling the base class `retrieveHistogram()`.

 For an example, see `processing.detectors.TPC.defineTPCTrendingObjects`.